Projects

 Interspecies/multispecies relations

-Everything that happens around us is mediated not only by humans and their institutions, but also by viruses, ecosystems, and things: “earth beings,” such as mountains (de la Cadena), and technological artifacts.
+Everything that happens around us is mediated not only by humans and their institutions, but also by viruses, ecosystems, and other “earth beings,” such as mountains (de la Cadena), and technological artifacts.
+Ecosystems not only contain forms of life and matter but also energies that transcend both material and spiritual realms and that Maya people call iik'o'ob.
 We need to relearn new ways of thinking from the peoples who have retained and rebuilt their relationships with the nonhuman realm.
 These relationships come with diverse forms of mutual “understanding” and constitute the dynamics of each place.

 Adam Naming the Animals, Unknown, about 1250–1260 (Getty Museum)